krishnapandey24/krishnapandey24/README.md

 Hi 👋 My name is Krishna
 ========================

-I am an Android Developer with a bachelor’s degree in Computer Science and Engineering.
+I am an Android & Flutter Developer with a bachelor’s degree in Computer Science and Engineering.

 * 📱 I’m good at developing **Android and Flutter apps**.
 * 🤝 I’m looking to collaborate on **Open source projects.**